What is a sabbatical leave?

 An additional note:

-A sabbatical leave differs from a Load Banking Leave and the Pre-Retirement Reduction in Workload Program (RWL); however, these leaves may be combined with a sabbatical leave.
-Please refer to Article 39 (link opens new browser window)
+A Sabbatical Leave differs from a Load Banking Leave but a Load banking Leave can be combined with a Sabbatical Leave Please refer to Article 39 (link opens new browser window)